Python Project Ideas

 Also read: Python Interview Questions & Answers

+You may wonder which project platform should you select for your python projects.
 It is essential to develop your software projects on a specific platform so that others (particularly those lacking technical expertise) can also use your product.
-There are three main platforms that developers use to build their projects – Web, desktop, and command-line.
+There are three main platforms that developers use to build python projects – Web, desktop, and command-line.

 Web applications are software projects that can run on the Web.
 Anyone with a working internet connection can access web applications on any device – you don’t need to download them separately.
 Thus, if you want to make a software product for public use, the Web is the ideal platform for such applications.